The Organisation for Security and Co-operation in Europe (OSCE)

 Iceland´s priorities within the OSCE are mainly in the field of Protection of Human Rights, combating Trafficking in Human Beings and combating Terrorism.

-His Excellency Ambassador Auðunn Atlason presented Lamberto Zannier, Secretary General of the Organization for Security and Co-operation in Europe (OSCE), his letters of credence as Permanent Representative of Iceland to the OSCE on 27 August 2013.
+Minister Plenipotentiary Mr. Guðni Bragason presented Dr. Thomas Greminger, Secretary General of the Organization for Security and Co-operation in Europe (OSCE), his letters of credence as Permanent Representative of Iceland to the OSCE on 9 May 2018.